Noise Levels in 98337, WA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Eastern 98337 sounds about 114% louder than Southern 98337 to the human ear, a 11.0 dBA gap.
+To the human ear, noise in northwestern 98337 sounds about 100% louder than in southwestern 98337, a 10.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from 6TH St do you need to be?